- Advisors, People, and Office Hours

 How much is the registration fee?

-There is no charge for the MDPT or registration, it’s FREE.
+For incoming freshmen, there is no charge for ALEKS Math Placement Test or registration, it’s FREE.

 What is on the test?